Joséphine de Beauharnais

 Joséphine Bonaparte (/fr/, born Marie Josèphe Rose Tascher de La Pagerie; 23 June 1763 – 29 May 1814) was the first wife of Emperor Napoleon I and as such Empress of the French from 18 May 1804 until their marriage was annulled on 10 January 1810.
 As Napoleon's consort, she was also Queen of Italy from 26 May 1805 until the 1810 annulment.
 She is widely known as Joséphine de Beauharnais (/fr/) or Empress Joséphine.

 Joséphine's marriage to Napoleon was her second.
 Her first husband, Alexandre de Beauharnais, was guillotined during the Reign of Terror, and she was imprisoned in the Carmes prison until five days after his execution.
 Through her children by Beauharnais, she was the grandmother of Emperor Napoleon III of France and Empress Amélie of Brazil.
 Members of the current royal families of Sweden, Denmark, Belgium, and Norway and the grand ducal family of Luxembourg also descend from her.
 Because she did not bear Napoleon any children, he had their marriage annulled and married Marie Louise of Austria.
 Joséphine was the recipient of numerous love letters written by Napoleon, many of which still exist.

 A patron of art, Joséphine worked closely with sculptors, painters and interior decorators to establish a unique Consular and empire style at the Château de Malmaison.
 She became one of the leading collectors of different forms of art of her time, such as sculpture and painting.
 The Château de Malmaison was noted for its rose garden, which she supervised closely.

 Name

 Although she is often referred to as "Joséphine de Beauharnais", it is not a name she herself used.
 "Beauharnais" is the name of her first husband, which she ceased to use upon her marriage to Napoleon, taking the last name "Bonaparte".
-She did not use the name "Joséphine" before meeting Napoleon, who was the first to call her such, perhaps from her middle name, Josèphe.
+Her full first names were Marie-Josèphe-Rose.
+She did not use the name "Joséphine" before meeting Napoleon, who was the first to call her such.
 Before she met Napoleon, she went by the name of Rose, or Marie-Rose Tascher de la Pagerie, later de Beauharnais.
 She sometimes reverted to using her maiden name in later life.
 After her marriage to then-General Bonaparte, she adopted the name Joséphine Bonaparte.
 The misnomer "Joséphine de Beauharnais" emerged during the restoration of the Bourbons, who were hesitant to refer to her by either Napoleon's surname or her imperial title.